egdelgadillo/simple-web-framework/README.md

 Simple Web Framework is a simple old-school-like javascript web framework built on TypeScript that resembles / is inspired on Backbone.js and Marionette.js.

 This framework and its implementation was made following the [Typescript: The Complete Developer's Guide [2020]](https://www.udemy.com/course/typescript-the-complete-developers-guide) course.
-Most of the design credit is granted to **[Stephen Grider](https://www.udemy.com/user/sgslo/)**, a shoutout to him, he's a great instructor.
+Most of the design credit is granted to **[Stephen Grider](https://www.udemy.com/user/sgslo/)**, a shout out to him, he's a great instructor.
 I recommend watching his courses.

 _Some refactor has been made to make it easier to comment and explain on its functionality._